iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/tip-selection-algorithm.md

 After adding a new strong parent to the list of references $L$, the node attempts to select shallow-like references to align the current [branch of the block](relevant-algorithms.md#algorithm-to-compute-a-blocks-branch) with the [preferred reality](relevant-algorithms.md#algorithm-to-compute-the-preferred-reality).

-If `blockMaxParent` (or `blockTypeValidatorMaxParent`) shallow-like references are not sufficient to align the _branch_, the strong parent is removed from the list of references $L$ and moved to the weak tip pool $\mathcal{W}$, which is initialized as an empty set before running the _tip selection_ algorithm.
+If `blockMaxParent` (or `blockTypeValidatorMaxParent`) shallow-like references are not sufficient to align the branch, the strong parent is removed from the list of references $L$ and moved to the weak tip pool $\mathcal{W}$, which is initialized as an empty set before running the _tip selection_ algorithm.

 ### 3. Weak References